Syfy: SyfyGames

 SyfyGames.com is an online games portal which offers free-to-play MMO and casual games.
 The site features predominantly sci-fi and fantasy games from third-party developers.
 In April 2015, the News section of SyfyGames.com was rebranded to feature "news from G4".

 In 2010, Syfy Games signed a deal with the now defunct publisher THQ to co-produce De Blob 2.
 Syfy Games would also co-produce Red Faction: Armageddon.

 Syfy Wire

 Syfy Wire (formerly Sci-Fi Wire and Blastr) is a website operated by Syfy featuring coverage of news in the science fiction, horror, and fantasy genres.
 The site was rebranded in 2010 as Blastr, with the addition of feature articles, guest columnists (such as Phil Plait), popular science news and coverage, and video content.
 In December 2016, Blastr rebranded as Syfy Wire; editor-in-chief Adam Swiderski stated that this change was to closer associate the website with the Syfy television channel.

 As of March 2018, Syfy Wire releases five regular podcasts, including two recap series following The Expanse and the final season of Colony, as well as The Fandom Files, which features interviews with public figures about their pop culture obsessions.
 Guests have included Leland Chee and Mike Daniels of the Green Bay Packers.

 Periodicals

+Sci Fi magazine

+Sci Fi magazine was first published in June 1994, as Sci-Fi Entertainment, with the additional description "The Official Magazine of the Sci-Fi Channel" on the cover.
+The publisher from Volume 1, Issue 1, was Mark Hintz, with Carl A. Gnam Jr. as editorial director and Ted Klein as editor.
+Scott Edelman took over as editor with the December 1996 issue, holding that position until leaving after the June 2000 issue, by which point the magazine's name had already been shortened to Sci Fi, in keeping with the channel's name change to Sci Fi in 1999; Scott Edelman returned to be editor of the channel's online magazine, Science Fiction Weekly, moving back to editor of Sci Fi in February 2002.
+The magazine was published by Sovereign Media Co, based in Herndon, Virginia.
+As of October 2023, the magazine is still described at the Sovereign Media website, but the link to the publication is no longer active there, and no link is available at the Syfy.com site; the last functioning archived link from the Syfy.com page is for the issue available in October 2014.